joeclark-phd/data-engineers-manual/manuscript/chapter04.md

     Document         Word  Frequency
     doc1.htm      traffic          3
     doc1.htm      weather          1
+         ...          ...        ...
     doc2.htm   politician          2
     doc2.htm          tax          2
          ...          ...        ...

-In fact, this can be seen as part of a sparse matrix with one row for each document and one column for each word---sparse because most documents only contain a small fraction of possible words in the language.
-If we multiply this matrix by its own transpose[^transpose], we produce a matrix of document similarity.
-Basically, the more words two documents have in common, and the more frequent those words in those documents, the higher the similarity score in this new matrix, which could look like:
+In fact, this can be seen as a sparse matrix with a row for each document and a column for each word---sparse because most documents only contain a small fraction of possible words in the language.
+If we multiply this matrix by its own transpose[^transpose], we produce a document similarity matrix.
+Basically, the more words two documents have in common, and the more frequent those words in those documents, the higher the corresponding score in this new matrix, which might look like:

               doc1.htm  doc2.htm  doc3.htm  doc4.htm  ...
     doc1.htm         -         3        15         0  ...